JCurley10/Where-Did-you-Come-From-Where-Did-you-Go-International-Tourism-Over-10-Years/README.md

 <p>(Personal Photos.
 Location from left to right: The Louvre, Paris; Charles Bridge, Prauge; Ljubliana, Slovenia)
 <p>

 I became curious about the rise in tourism and if the change is really *that* drastic reading story after story about over-tourism in Europe, and if my experiences of ever-growing tourism to Europe really matched the numbers.
-For travel planning purposes, I want to knnow which countries in Europe saw the greatest percent change (both positive and negative) since 2008.
+For travel planning purposes, I want to know which countries in Europe saw the greatest percent change (both positive and negative) since 2008.
 <p>
 But I am also curious about why there may be a change.
 As a tourist, I want to consider the shape of the country I travel to.
 I assume that not all European countries are in the fiscal shape to attract more tourists, and not everyone has the means to travel.
 So, I decided to look into the GDP of a country, specifically the rate of change of GDP, and how that relates to the rate of change of incoming tourists to a country, as well as outgoing tourists from a country.
 <p>
-While I will not be able to make any conclusions about the relationship between GDP and tourist rates-of-change, I am interested in their correlation as a start to a deeper investigation of tourism indicators.

 ## The Questions

 - Which countries saw the greatest rate of change (positive and negative, if any), and least change, for both incoming and outgoing international travelers between 2008 and 2018?

-- How does the rate of change of GDP of a country correlate to both the incoming-tourists to that country, and outgoing-tourist rates from that country?
+- How does the rate of change of GDP of a country correlate to both the incoming-tourists rates to that country, and outgoing-tourist rates from that country?

+While I will not be able to make any conclusions about the relationship between GDP and tourist rates-of-change, I am interested in their correlation as a start to a deeper investigation of tourism indicators.

 ## Key Terms and Definitions